 May I volunteer to help at the farm?

 We welcome assistance with our work projects from time to time and know that our members enjoy participating.
 If we are able we will schedule special work days during the season when member assistance will be most helpful.
 We will send an e-mail to announce work day dates and times in advance.
 Please remember we are a working farm and sometimes we just have to put our noses to the grindstone to get tasks done in a timely manner.
 At times like this, we will probably not take time out to plan a participatory event.

 May I harvest some crops for myself?

 Although your share will be pre-harvested, you can always add to your share when Pick-Your-Own crops are available for harvest.
 Items available for PYO vary and will be announced in your weekly email updates.
-Examples of PYO crops that are included in your share are garden peas and flowers.
-PYO red raspberries and blackberries will be available at a special membership price.
+We usually have a lovely flower garden planted.
+These flowers are included in the price of your share.
+Be sure to cut a fresh bouquet each week.
+PYO blackberries will be available at a special membership price.